Towards Minimax Optimality of Model-based Robust Reinforcement Learning: An bound for -balls

 \end{proof}

 \begin{lemma} For $s$ and $sa$ rectangular assumptions,

 \end{lemma} \begin{proof}

-\end{proof} where (a) is previous lemma, (b) is 1-Lipchitz property of $\max$ operator, (c) is triangular inequality that the maximum is attained for $\alpha=V_{max}$ for the equality.
-For s rectangular,
+where in the first equality we use Lemma \ref{saduality3}.
+The final inequality is a consequence of the $1$-Lipschitzness of the max operator.
+Taking the supremum over $s,a$ gives the result.
+Replacing $\Vs$ by $\Vhatpihat$ gives the other inequality.
+The result for $s$ rectangular are the same as

 Note that at this point, quantities for $s$ and $sa$ rectangular is the same as the part with span semi norms cancelled.
 Now, note that the main problem is that we can not apply classical Hoeffding's inequality as $\widehat{P}_{}$ is dependent of data as $\Vhatpihat$.
 We need to decouple $\Vhatpihat$ using $s$ absorbing MDPS as in \cite{agarwal2020model} but using Hoeffding arguments.
-Proof of the second claim is similar.
+First, we will use a concentration for $\Vs$.